What are the risks for Lancashire?

 • Get a seasonal flu jab and/or other recommended vaccines.

-• Follow good hygiene to prevent the spread-carry tissues and use them to catch coughs or sneezes, then bin the tissues and kill the germs by washing your hands.
+• Follow good hygiene to prevent spread-carry tissues.
+Use tissues to catch coughs or sneezes, then bin them and kill the germs by washing your hands.

 • Keep a stock of over-the-counter cold and flu medication to help relieve symptoms.